Amendments to APIMFs

 A complete and updated APIMF outlining the accepted preparation, control and stability of the API is an important resource for both assessors and FPP manufacturers wishing to use the APIMF.
 APIMFs may be used to support several different applications for FPP prequalification, submitted at different times.
 However, since changes to API details can occur regularly, the originally submitted APIMF will soon accumulate a series of amendments following the introduction of amended APIMF subsections.

-The submission of an updated APIMF is covered by amendment number 1 of the Guidance on amendments to an APIMF submitted in support of a prequalified FPP or API.
+In both situations, the updated APIMF should be submitted in line with Amendment 1 of the Guidance on amendments to an APIMF submitted in support of a prequalified FPP or API.